sballin/GPI_W7-X/README.md

 ## Modifying the FPGA code

-Requires Vivado 2017.4, which can be downloaded for free (you will need to register for an account though) from [Xilinx](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/archive.html).
+Requires Vivado 2017.4, which can be downloaded for free from [Xilinx](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/archive.html) (you will need to register for an account though).
+It takes up about 15 GB of space.

 ## View the FPGA block diagram